 MS in Health Informatics and Analytics degree careers

-• Data architect
+• Clinical Data Manager

-• Health informatics analyst
+• Health Informatics Analyst

-MS in Information Systems Management degree careers
+Master of Information Systems Management degree careers

 • Computing services director